Utmins/protoaudit/README.md

 - Render results to console, JSON, Markdown, and HTML
 - Extend the pipeline through runtime plugins

+## Scope and Limitations

+ProtoAudit focuses on behavioral analysis of protocol transcripts rather than packet-level inspection.

+It is designed to surface structural patterns and anomalies in protocol interactions, including:

+- challenge reuse across protocol phases
+- repeated proof or response artifacts
+- deterministic randomness patterns
+- retry-loop protocol states
+- incomplete or inconsistent handshake flows

+ProtoAudit is **not intended to replace packet inspection tools** such as network analyzers.

+Instead, it complements traditional tools by focusing on protocol behavior and cryptographic metadata patterns that may not be immediately visible in packet captures.

+Typical workflow:

+1. Capture traffic using a network analyzer
+2. Extract protocol transcripts or message flows
+3. Run ProtoAudit to identify behavioral patterns or anomalies

+This design keeps the framework lightweight and focused on protocol research and analysis.

 ## Architecture at a glance

+ProtoAudit is built as a modular analysis framework.

+Core components:

+  * Analyzer modules - Individual analyzers inspect protocol transcripts for specific patterns (protocol behavior, cryptographic metadata, randomness anomalies).

+  * Rule engine - Findings are generated using rule-driven pattern detection.

+  * Plugin system - Additional analyzers can be loaded dynamically.

+  * Reporting layer - Results can be exported in multiple formats:
+      - console,
+      - JSON,
+      - Markdown,
+      - and HTML.

+This modular design allows researchers to extend ProtoAudit with new protocol analysis techniques.

 ```mermaid
 flowchart LR